Huginode/CardChecker--/README.md

 ## Known Issues

-* The algorithm the numbers given to the algorithm are wrong which makes the result false.
+* The numbers given to the algorithm are wrong which makes the result false.